Colt Galant GTO Stories

 Format: Road Impressions

-Date: January 1970
+Date: January 1971

 Road testing the Mitsubishi Galant GTO MII

 The Galant GTO series consists of three models: MI, MII, and MR. All three models share the same body, which is cleverly styled like a Ford Mustang shrunk to 1.6-liter size, but each has a different engine.
 All have a capacity of 1597cc (with a bore increased by 2.4mm over the Galant AI’s 1499cc, but a still-longer stroke at 76.9 x 86mm).
 However, the MI and MII are SOHC, while the hottest MR has a completely newly designed DOHC head.
-Output is 100ps/6300rpm for the single-carburetor MI (lower than the Galant AII’s 105ps/67–rpm), 110ps/6700rpm for the twin-SU MII, and 125ps/6800rpm for the DOHC twin-Solex MR. The MI and MII have the same 4-speed gearbox as the AII, but the MR model comes standard with a 5-speed and a torque rod rear suspension.
+Output is 100ps/6300rpm for the single-carburetor MI (lower than the Galant AII’s 105ps/6700rpm), 110ps/6700rpm for the twin-SU MII, and 125ps/6800rpm for the DOHC twin-Solex MR. The MI and MII have the same 4-speed gearbox as the AII, but the MR model comes standard with a 5-speed and a torque rod for the rear suspension.
 Prices are significantly higher than the Galant Hardtop GS, at 786,000, 843,000, and 1,125,000 yen, respectively.

 Mitsubishi Colt Galant GTO MR vs. Toyota Celica 1600GT (1971)